 - Identify the specific goal(s) and central question(s) of the research.

 - Describe, if appropriate, the specific methods you will use to address your question.

 - Illustrate how your project advances your scholarly or creative work.

 - Present a convincing case that the research project is feasible, given the time available.
-If the project is, for example, part of a book, how does this specific piece fit into your longer term goals?
+If the project is, for example, part of a book, how does this specific piece fit into your long-term goals?

 - Describe how you will present the results of your research: journal articles, books, performances, etc.